openfaas/docs/docs/index.md

 OpenFaaS is an independent project created by [Alex Ellis](https://www.alexellis.io) which is now being built and shaped by a growing community of contributors.
 Project website and blog: [openfaas.com](https://www.openfaas.com).

+## Support for OpenFaaS

+OpenFaaS is free to use and completely open source under the MIT license.
+You can donate to the project to fund its ongoing development or become a sponsor.
+[Support OpenFaaS](https://www.openfaas/com/donate/)

 ## Users of OpenFaaS

 Some of our users include: